-9.3 CONSOLIDATED TRUST FUND (CTF)
+9.6 CONSOLIDATED TRUST FUND (CTF)

-This fund provides for investment of parish capital For more information, refer to Regulation 4.4.01 or call the Finance Officer.
+This fund provides for investment of parish capital funds which will return a higher rate of interest than the parish's savings account.
+For more information, refer to Regulation 5.08 or call the Finance Officer.